Vihaan3/knowledge-garden/content/Personal Knowledge Management/What we should be doing in English class.md

 	- Learn and practice [[How to Write Better]]
 	- Learn and practice [[How to be a great storyteller]]
 	- Learn and practice [[How to Build a Movement]]
 	- All of this will probably happen as a result of weekly/bi-weekly blog post style work + weekly/bi-weekly speeches, talks, presentations, etc. The topics for these things can be anything from the common list of objectives and themes in [[How to Write Better]].
-Constantly having to think of places of friction in the world is also a way to train us to be better thinkers about the world. [[How to train yourself to think a certain way]]
+Constantly having to think of places of friction in the world is also a way to train us to be better thinkers about the world. [[How to change the way you think]]
 	- It could be argued that we already do some of this, but it's all as parts of elaborate projects and papers that take up lots of time.
 In this case, I'm heavily towards the craft side of the scale: [[Craft vs Imperfection or Depth vs. Speed]]
 - Debating and Changing your mind
 	- [[Thinking, Fast and Slow]]